agroudiev/newton-sos/README.md

 problem.initialize_native_kernel( ... ); // Compute the kernel matrix
 let result = solve(problem, ... ); // Solve the optimization problem
 ```
+Another function called `solve_parallel` is also provided to solve multiple problems in parallel.

 ### Python
 An example is provided in `examples/polynomial.py`.
 To run it, use: